Actions basics

 By default, the result of a step that goes before the Execute action step will appear as a {{data}}

-If you have a global action that you'd like to reuse across multiple applications, you can extract it to the Actions Library.
+If you have a global action that you'd like to reuse across multiple applications, you can extract it to the Actions library.